Codeup-Screeps/1screeps/README.md

 };
 ```

-Next, run `npm install` to install the dependencies.
+Next, open a terminal at the root of this project and run `npm install` to install the dependencies.

 Your code goes in the `dist` folder.
 To upload it to the Screeps server, run `npm run push` in the terminal.